ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 Building, Running, and Testing the Land DA System
 ===================================================

-   * :numref:`Chapter %s: Land DA Workflow <BuildRunLandDA>` explains how to build and run the Land DA System on :ref:`Level 1 <LevelsOfSupport>` systems (currently Hera and Orion).
+   * :numref:`Chapter %s: Land DA Workflow <BuildRunLandDA>` explains how to build and run the Land DA System on :ref:`Level 1 <LevelsOfSupport>` systems (currently Hera, Orion, and Hercules).
    * :numref:`Chapter %s: Containerized Land DA Workflow <Container>` explains how to build and run the containerized Land DA System on non-Level 1 systems.
-   * :numref:`Chapter %s: Testing the Land DA Workflow <TestingLandDA>` explains how to run the Land DA CTests.
+   * :numref:`Chapter %s: Testing the Land DA Workflow <TestingLandDA>` explains how to run Land DA System tests.

 Customizing the Workflow
 =========================